 If you have already applied for paid parental leave get in touch with us to start your premature baby payments.

 If you're already getting paid parental leave and your baby is born before week 37 - get in touch with us to begin paying you premature baby payments.
-We will restart your paid parental leave payments on your baby's original due date.
+We will restart your paid parental leave payments after your pre-term payments have finished.